 As practitioners of traditional Asian healing modalities, we aspire to vibrant health based on time-tested practices which draw upon the wisdom of these healing arts.
 In Eastern philosophy, there is no separation between body and mind; ease and comfort in the body is essential to the well-being of mind and heart.
 Our mission is to help people restore balance to their lives, using ancient and holistic methods.
 Therapeutic bodywork is one aspect of our treatment program; we have found that those who implement release exercises and daily movement practices get the best results.
 We teach body rolling and Qi Gong in conjunction with bodywork, empowering you to be proactive with your healing.
 The choices we make each day will ultimately reflect the course of our health, and it is from a foundation of vibrant health that we can be of utmost service to this world.Meet Jessie & Albert

 Albert and Jessie are registered practitioners of Thai Massage, Tuina and SEA Bodywork.
 Together, these modalities are an effective way to treat many pain conditions and prevent long-term serious conditions.

 Implementing release exercises and movement practices into your lifestyle has incredible benefits for health and longevity.
 Moreover, it is essential for preventing the recurrence of old conditions.

 Meet the Therapists

-Albert began martial arts at the age of five and has been immersed in the healing arts in 1999, when he discovered the healing power of Buddhist meditation.
-Since then he has spent altogether over a year on silent meditation retreats around the world, and received over 3000-hours of formal training in traditional Thai and Chinese bodywork, Craniosacral Therapy, Ayurvedic medicine, Yoga and movement practices.
-As a lifelong student of meditation and the Qi arts, Albert is an assistant instructor of Xingyiquan and a member of the North American Tang Shou Tao, a non-profit organization dedicated to the preservation, research and dissemination of traditional Chinese martial and medical arts.
-He has been teaching Thai Massage and maintaining a private practice in Toronto and Montreal since 2008.
-He continues ongoing trainings in Tuina with Ethan Murchie, the founder of the Montreal Gongfu Research Centre.
+Albert began his journey in the healing arts in 1999, when he discovered the healing power of Buddhist meditation.
+Since then he has spent altogether over a year on silent meditation retreats around the world, and received over 3000-hours of formal training in traditional Thai and Chinese bodywork, Gongfu, Qigong, Ayurveda, Yoga, and Craniosacral Therapy.
+He is an assistant instructor of Xingyiquan and certified in Jin Shou Tuina by the North American Tang Shou Tao, a non-profit organization dedicated to the preservation, research and dissemination of traditional Chinese martial and medical arts.
+He has maintained a private practice in Montreal and Toronto since 2008, and teaches Thai massage courses in North America.